BIO2018 : Pollution of Air, Water & Soil

 Teaching Rationale And Relationship

 The lectures will enable an appreciation of pollution history, methods of study and the consequences.
-The practical will present and encourage a critical review of current research on different aspects of pollution.
-Other coursework is directed towards preparing information in a concise manner, encouraging teamwork, and developing presentation and report-writing skills (delivered and tested in class).
-The fieldwork will deliver first-hand appreciation of current research in air pollution and an understanding of the relationship between plants and air pollution.
+Coursework is directed towards preparing information in a concise manner, encouraging teamwork, and developing presentation skills (delivered and tested in class).

 The format of resits will be determined by the Board of Examiners